Why choose laser over medications?

 Is the treatment for everyone?

-The treatment works well for patients with light to medium dark/ brown complexion.
+The treatment works well for patients with light to medium dark/ brown complexions.
 Very dark (African American) skin is at risk of picking up too much of the laser energy by the pigment on the skin, and developing light or dark spots after the treatment.
-However, some of my dark skinned patients feel that it is easier the cover up a persistent pigment change than a red cystic bump, and opt to pursue the PDL anyway.
+However, some of my dark skinned patients feel that it is easier to cover up a persistent pigment change than a red cystic bump, and opt to pursue the PDL anyway.

 How do I know the number of treatments I will need?